Kiev St. Michaels Cathedral

 While on the way to Kyiv, we received an email stating that our official V5 paperwork had arrived!
 This was great news as it would provide us with the proper paperwork to get the car into our remaining countries and no longer have to use the Temporary V5, which seemed to be annoying most of the border guards and holding us up longer.
 The timing was great since we were coming into a big city and could easily stay there for an extra day while we had the paperwork express mailed to us.

-Two of us searched the web, one of us on our mobile phone making calls, and the other was on Skype.
+Two of us searched the web, one of us on our mobile phone, making calls, and the other was on Skype.
 Considering it was already 5, we had to work fast.
-We ended up finding a place with Grata Apartments for the night, it was small – but it was available and it was better tan sleeping in the car.
+We ended up finding a place with Grata Apartments for the night.
+It was small, but it was available, and it was better than sleeping in the car.

-Deb drove us into the city maneuvering us through Kiev rush hour in our British car beeping at others making us fit in nicely despite our stickers.
-We were stunned and surprised with the massive buildings and Independence Square.
-The city was grand and well kept.
-Kiev was set up a bit better for tourism than any city we had been to in Ukraine yet as they actually had English menus in some places!
+Deb drove us into the city, maneuvering us through Kiev rush hour in our British car, beeping at others, making us fit in nicely despite our stickers.
+We were stunned and surprised by the massive buildings and Independence Square.
+The city was grand and well-kept.
+Kyiv was set up a bit better for tourism than any city we had been to in Ukraine yet, as they actually had English menus in some places!

 Kiev Independence Square

-We found a high end hotel and used their business center to get our color duplex copies made and crossed our fingers it would look good enough.
-After a few intense moments of replacing print cartridges – we left the business center with our V5 pdf printouts.
+We found a high-end hotel and used their business center to get our color duplex copies made, and crossed our fingers that it would look good enough.
+After a few intense moments of replacing print cartridges, we left the business center with our V5 PDF printouts.
 The staff at the hotel even gave us little plastic covers to put the printouts in.
 I thought to myself, how could any border guard refuse paperwork in plastic covers?!

 Rick, Dave, and I are showing off our ‘forged’ V5 paperwork!

 We celebrated in Independence Square with a beer and then joined three other Mongol Rally teams who also happened to be in Kyiv for more beer and some Chicken Kyiv!
-It was such a relief to meet up with other teams and know that we weren’t the last team and to know that other teams were going through challenges like we were.
-Everyone was having issues with borders and trouble with finding accommodations and borders.
+It was such a relief to meet up with other teams and know that we weren’t the last team, and to know that other teams were going through challenges like we were.
+Everyone was having issues with borders and trouble finding accommodations.
 Maybe we weren’t so inept after all!
 The best part is that everyone seemed to be having fun on this crazy adventure – despite their mechanical issues or our paperwork woes.

 Similar Posts